 The woman looked bewildered.

 – Right, I said, handing her the money.

-Eating insects is frowned upon in the West, but thinking about it, they are not all that different from lobster or shrimp, both readily accepted delicacies.
+Eating insects is frowned upon in the West, but when you think about it they are not all that different from lobster or shrimp which are both readily accepted as delicacies.
 Look at a shrimp up close and you see what I mean.
 Biologically, these are all arthropods and, given enough brains, would easily enough be scripted into a scary science fiction movie.